-Additional Read: What are the 12 perils of standard fire insurance policy?
+Additional Read: What are the 12 perils of a standard fire insurance policy?

-Cover your distributors and staff and contract labour
+Cover your distributors and staff and contract labor

-Contracted labourers can get affected during summer due to the extreme conditions.
-Construction and manufacturing businesses depend on contract labour.
-During extreme weather conditions, labourers may unable to continue with their work due to heat.
+Contracted laborers can get affected during summer due to extreme conditions.
+Construction and manufacturing businesses depend on contract labor.
+During extreme weather conditions, laborers may unable to continue with their work due to heat.
 They may face health hazards such as dehydration, heat stroke, fever, etc.

 Sufficient medical insurance is essential in such conditions.
-It helps the labour recover quickly from an illness.
+It helps the laborer recover quickly from an illness.

 Additional Read: Does workers’ compensation cover prescriptions?